eeditiones/teipublisher-docker-compose/README.md

 ### 1.2. modify `conf/default.conf`

-replace the two lines referring to `/apps/tei-publisher`:
+This is the default proxy configuration used for local testing.
+Replace the two lines referring to `/apps/tei-publisher`:

 ```
 proxy_pass http://docker-publisher/exist/apps/my-edition$request_uri;
 proxy_redirect http://$host/exist/apps/my-edition/ /;
 ```
-For deployment on a public server you would need to apply the same to your copy of `conf/example.com.tmpl` (see above about how to copy/modify this file).
+For deployment on a public server you would need to apply the same to your copy of `conf/example.com.tmpl` (see next section).

 You could now start testing your configuration on your local machine.